 Our Animal Caregivers

 Our kennel assistants are our real animal caregivers.
 They take pride in the way they care for your pets while they stay with us.
 They do everything they can to make your pet’s stay safe and comfortable at our animal hospital.
 They are the ones who feed, clean, nurse, walk, and play with your pet.

 Our animal caregivers are often high school or college students who have a keen desire to pursue a career in veterinary medicine.
 Working at Old Dominion is frequently how they gain their first experience.
-Old Dominion Animal Hospital is pleased to give these students their first introduction into a wonderful life of caring for animals.
+Old Dominion Animal Hospital is pleased to give these students their first introduction to a wonderful life of caring for animals.